moq-wg/moq-transport/draft-ietf-moq-transport.md

 semantics (see {{?I-D.ietf-webtrans-overview, Section 4}}); thus, the main difference lies in how the servers are identified and how the connection is established.
-There is no definition of the protocol over other transports, such as TCP, and applicaitons using MoQ might need to fallback to another protocol when QUIC or WebTransport aren't available.
+There is no definition of the protocol over other transports, such as TCP, and applications using MoQ might need to fallback to another protocol when QUIC or WebTransport aren't available.